-The Kepler Q1-Q16 TCERT Vetting Products has 12 additional pages for each TCE.
+The Kepler Q1-Q17 DR24 TCERT Vetting Products have 16 additional pages for each TCE.
 Page 1 contains the Data-Validation (DV) one-page summary that highlights some of the tests and figures from the associated full DV report.
 DV reports are always available and people are encouraged to make use of them when the summaries prove insufficient.

-The DV summary shown in Figure 2 is the first page of the Kepler Q1-Q16 TCERT Vetting Products for each TCE.
+The DV summary shown in Figure 2 is the first page of the Kepler Q1-Q17 DR24 TCERT Vetting Products for each TCE.
 Each panel will be discussed separately below, but briefly, the top panel shows the photometric time-series, and underneath is the photometric time-series folded on the period of the candidate event.
 To the right is the best candidate for a secondary eclipse in the data.
 Below and to the left is the phase-curve zoomed in on the transit event.
-To the right is the phase-curve zoomed in on the transit event, but binned and in the whitened domain.
+To the right is the phase-curve zoomed in on the transit event.
 In addition, this plot shows the residuals from the best-fit model and the whitened light curve at a phase of 0.5.
 The bottom row has the odd-even transit plot on the left, a centroid snapshot in the center, and a table of model parameters to the right.